-PNAs are a type of PNA oligomer that replaces the conventional RNA sugar-phosphate backbone with special peptide-like units.
-By introducing this modification, the RNA drug's stability, specificity, and binding affinity to its target are enhanced, along with improved resistance to nuclease degradation.
-PNA-modified RNA is also not likely to activate an immune response.
+PNAs are a type of PNA oligomer which replaces the conventional RNA sugar-phosphate backbone with special peptide-like units.
+By introducing this modification the stability, specificity and binding affinity of the RNA drug to its target is enhanced along with improved resistance towards nuclease degradation.
+PNA modified RNA is also not likely to activate an immune response.

-Methylation of 5-methylcytosine (5-mC)
+Methylation of 5-Methylcytosine (5-mC)

-This involves adding a methyl group to the five position in the cytosine base within an RNA molecule and is referred to as 5-mC modification.
-These changes provide more excellent stability and specificity for the RNA drug while increasing resistance to nuclease degradation.
-Moreover, 5- mC-modified RNA is more readily taken up by cells in vivo and also displays improved tissue distribution.
+This involves the addition of a methyl group to the 5 position in cytosine base within an RNA molecule and is referred as 5-mC modification.
+These changes provide greater stability and specificity for the RNA drug, while increasing resistance to nuclease degradation.
+Moreover, 5mC-modified RNA is more readily taken up by cells in vivo and also displays improved tissue distribution.

-Unnatural Base Pair (UBP)
+Unnatural Base Pair (UBP) Edit:

-Modifying unnatural base pairs by insertion into transcribed RNA Synthetic nucleotides that can base pair with one another and naturally occurring nucleotides, thus opening up possibilities for synthesizing RNAs possessing unique properties.
-The modification can stabilize the structure and enhance specificity or affinity, Allowing it to perform new functions.
-Therefore, these changes, in addition to increasing potency, can combine to provide improved stability and specificity of RNA drugs, making them essential tools for treating different diseases.
+Modification of unnatural base pair by insertion into transcribed RNA Synthetic nucleotides that can base pair with one another as well as naturally occurring nucleotides, thus opening up possibilities for the synthesis of RNAs possessing unique properties.
+The modification can stabilize the structure and enhance specificity or affinity, potentially allowing it to perform new functions.
+Therefore, these changes apart from increasing potency can combine to provide improved stability and specificity of RNA drugs that together make them important tools for the treatment of different diseases.